reinoud/ansible_role_template/README.md

 Example for an Ansible role tested with molecule
 =========

 This is a proof of concept to demonstrate the molecule testing framwork.
-The Ansible role is tested on two different OSses (Debian and Ubuntu), which are running in Docker containers.
+The Ansible role is tested on three different OSses (Debian, Ubuntu, Orcale Linux), which are running in Docker containers.
-The role itself is not very exiting: it installs the package nginx.
-The testcase is only checking if the nginx executable is found in the search path.
+The role itself is not very exiting: it installs the package apache.
+The testcase is only checking if the apache executable is found in the search path.
 Just a proof of concept :-)

 Requirements
 ------------